jgalasso/jgalasso.github.io/publications.md

 ## 2021

+- Zahra VaraminyBahnemiry, Jessie Galasso, Khalid Belharbi, Houari A. Sahraoui
+__Automated Patch Generation for Fixing Semantic Errors in ATL Transformation Rules.__
+Accepted for publication at _MODELS2021_
 - Zahra VaraminyBahnemiry, Jessie Galasso, Houari A. Sahraoui
 __Fixing Multiple Type Errors in Model Transformations with Alternative Oracles to Test Case.__
 Accepted for publication at _ECMFA2021_